 Redwood Research is an AI safety research organisation, whose first big project attempted to make sure language models (like GPT-3) produce output following certain rules with very high probability, in order to address failure modes too rare to show up in standard training.

-Conceptual AI safety labs:
+Theoretical / conceptual AI safety labs:

 The Alignment Research Center (ARC) is attempting to produce alignment strategies that could be adopted in industry today while also being able to scale to future systems.
 They focus on conceptual work, developing strategies that could work for alignment and which may be promising directions for empirical work, rather than doing empirical AI work themselves.
 Their first project was releasing a report on Eliciting Latent Knowledge, the problem of getting advanced AI systems to honestly tell you what they believe (or ‘believe’) about the world.
 On our podcast, we interviewed ARC founder Paul Christiano about his research (before he founded ARC).

 The Center on Long-Term Risk works to address worst-case risks from advanced AI.
 They focus on conflict between AI systems.

 AI safety in academia (a very non-comprehensive list; while the number of academics explicitly and publicly focused on AI safety is small, it’s possible to do relevant work at a much wider set of places):

 The Algorithmic Alignment Group in the Computer Science and Artificial Intelligence Laboratory at MIT, led by Dylan Hadfield-Menell

 If you’re interested in learning more about technical AI safety as an area — e.g. the different techniques, schools of thought, and threat models — our top recommendation is to take a look at the technical alignment curriculum from AGI Safety Fundamentals.